Pranav-Swarup/cshell/README.md

 ## Input Validation `validate.c`

-- Detects syntax errors such as missing filenames after redirection operators or empty commands after pipes.
+- Detects syntax errors such as missing or invalid filenames after redirection operators or empty commands after pipes.
 - Throws an error for end of line ; and && characters.

 ### Authors